At Allen View.

 |cave opened for one month for visitors of the Cricket World Cup, new website.

 Harrison's Cave is said to be the most popular tourist attraction in Barbados.
-Many tour operators offer trips to this cave, and so it is easy to book such a trip from your hotel.
+Many tour operators offer trips to this cave, and so it is quite easy to book such a trip from your hotel.
 The cave is located in the hill country in the center of the island.

-The cave visit starts at a new park where a new exhibit was created.
-Next stop is the Visitor Reception Centre (VRC), where visitors buy the tickets.
-It is located at the cliff top, overlooking the valley, the cave tour starts at the valley floor.
+The cave visit starts at a new park where a new exhibit was created some years ago .
+The next stop is the Visitor Reception Centre (VRC), where visitors buy the tickets.
+It is located at the cliff top, overlooking the valley, but the cave tour starts at the valley floor.
 There are three glass-fronted elevators which offer a breathtaking view while descending.
 However, we recommend walking down on one of the two scenic trails, if time permits.
 At the valley floor lies the Cave Interpretative Centre (CIC), which is the original cave entrance building which was renovated between 2006 and 2010.
 This is a good place to spend the time until the tour starts.
 There are numerous exhibits and interactive displays on the cave, its discovery and exploration.

 The tour starts with a nine-minute introductory video in the multimedia room.
 The cave is visited using a so-called electric tram, an engine which pulls several trailers, which are wide enough to seat five persons in a row.
 It stops at two points and the passengers are allowed to disembark and have a closer look.
 This cave visit is very comfortable but also has some drawbacks.
-Although photography is allowed or even supported, which is laudably, it is difficult from a moving tram.
+Although photography is allowed or even supported, which is laudably, but it is quite difficult from a moving tram.
 It is also hard to have a closer look at the features, as the tram moves on.
 And finally, the development works which were necessary to allow the use of this tram were substantial, and affected the cave essentially.
 It is a sort of paved single lane road which was built through the cave, with some massive tunneling work in the narrower passages.